Fluctuzz/Final_Project_Getting_Cleaning_Data/README.md

 1. Reads in files from the dataset
 2. Clips the train/test/subject/activity datasets to one dataset together
 3. Extracts only the measurements on the mean and standard deviation for each measurement
-4. Replaces activity id with their respective name
+4. Replaces the activity ids with their respective names
 5. Removes any special characters from the column names and makes them more descriptive.
 6. Groups the dataset by subject and activity
-7. Aggregate other column by the mean
+7. Aggregates the other columns by the mean
 8. Generates the tidy data text file

 The tidy data text file follows the principles:
  - one observation per row
  - one measurement per column
- - has descriptive column names
+ - descriptive column names

 ### Running the `run_analysis.R` script
-The working directory has to be in the `UCI HAR Dataset` folder and assuming `run_analysis.R` is also in the same folder.
-Tidy dataset generated with R version 3.5.3 (2019-03-11).
+The working directory has to be in the `UCI HAR Dataset` folder and assuming the `run_analysis.R` script is also in the same folder.
+Tidy dataset was generated with R version 3.5.3 (2019-03-11).
 `source("run_analysis.R")`

 ### Loading the tidy dataset in R